jasgreen/contact-form-submissions/readme.txt

 == Installation ==

-1. Upload `contact-form-7-submissions` to the `/wp-content/plugins/` directory
+1. Upload `contact-form-submissions` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 You will find 'Submissions' menu in your WordPress admin panel under Contact.